Things to see and do

 Explore the battlefield and picture it full of life (and death) on the day that England's history changed forever.

 The Anglo-Saxons held the ridge - now under the abbey buildings - whilst the Norman invaders attacked.
 Follow the full course of the battle with our audio guide, and special children's version.
+See the impressive new wood carved sculpture trail.
 During wet weather, a shorter route along the terrace provides views out over the battlefield landscape and allows visitors to listen to the audio tour from a more comfortable vantage point.

 Explore the atmospheric ruins of William the Conqueror’s famous abbey.
 Stand on the very spot where King Harold is said to have died.